jieter/django-tables2/docs/pages/api-reference.rst

     orderable (bool): Default value for column's *orderable* attribute.
-        If the table and column don't specify a value, a column's ``orderable`` value will fallback to this.
+        If the table and column don't specify a value, a column's ``orderable`` value will fall back to this.
 This provides an easy mechanism to disable ordering on an entire table, without adding ``orderable=False`` to each column in a table.